Explicit Rieffel induction modules for quantum groups: Abstract

 \section{Abstract}

-For $\mathbb{G}$ an algebraic (or more generally, a bornological) quantum group and $\mathbb{B}$ a closed quantum subgroup of $\mathbb{G}$, we build in this paper an induction module by explicitly defining an inner product which takes its value in the convolution algebra of $\mathbb{B}$, as in the original approach of Rieffel \cite{Rieffel}.
+For $\mathbb{G}$ an algebraic (or more generally, a bornological) quantum group and $\mathbb{B}$ a closed quantum subgroup of $\mathbb{G}$, we build in this paper an induction module by explicitly defining, on the convolution algebra of $\mathbb{G}$, an inner product which takes its value in the convolution algebra of $\mathbb{B}$, as in the original approach of Rieffel.
 In this context, we study the link with the induction functor defined by Vaes.
-In the last part we illustrate our result with parabolic induction of complex semi-simple quantum groups with the approach suggested by Clare \cite{Clare}\cite{CCH}.
+In the last part we illustrate our result with parabolic induction of complex semi-simple quantum groups.
+We first show that our induction functor coincides with the one already defined in the case of parabolic induction.
+Then we use the tools developed in this paper to give a geometric interpretation to the parabolic induction functor, following the approach suggested by Clare in the classical case.